slyval/guidelines/Guidelines/REST API Guidelines.md

  The above example returns a collection of the first possible 50 orders from a possible collection of all orders.

 ### Caching
-One of the key characteristics of a RESTful API is that resources should be cacheable
+One of the key characteristics of a RESTful API is that responses should be cacheable.

+Caching can be exercised on the server side in order for multiple requests from different clients to be served with the same respo

 ### State - Statelessness
 REST APIs should be stateless by design.
 A request must not depend on what happened before or be depended upon by subsequent requests.